Josef Hoop: 1938–1939 crisis

-Hoop was in Vienna upon the Anschluss of Austria on 12 March 1938 and then returned to Liechtenstein on the 14th.
-His immediate concern was the potential annexation of Liechtenstein into Nazi Germany, as such he sought reassurances from Nazi officials for Liechtenstein's continued independence.
-On 18 March Adolf Hitler blocked any interference in Liechtenstein as he did not want to complicate relations with Switzerland.
+Hoop was in Vienna during the Anschluss on 12 March 1938, and returned to Liechtenstein on 14 March.
+His immediate concern was the potential annexation of Liechtenstein by Germany, and he sought reassurance from Nazi officials that Liechtenstein would remain independent.
+On 18 March, Adolf Hitler blocked interference in Liechtenstein because he did not want to complicate relations with Switzerland.

-Shortly afterwards, under the initiative of Franz Joseph, the Progressive Citizens' Party and Patriotic Union started negotiations for the formation of a coalition government.
-Hoop agreed to allow the Patriotic Union to enter government and for the introduction proportional representation to Liechtenstein, despite it being rejected via referendum three years prior.
-The coalition was put into effect on 30 March 1938.
-Under this coalition, deputy prime minister Anton Frommelt, a member of the Progressive Citizens' Party, was succeeded by Alois Vogt of the Patriotic Union.
-In addition, Hoop's second cabinet was succeeded by a new cabinet, now containing several members of both parties.
+That month, at the initiative of heir presumptive Franz Joseph, the FBP and VU began negotiations to form a coalition government.
+Hoop agreed to allow the VU to enter the government and to introduce proportional representation in Liechtenstein, despite its rejection by referendum three years earlier; the coalition became effective on 30 March 1938.
+His second cabinet was succeeded by a third, with members of both parties.
+Hoop's deputy prime minister, FBP member Anton Frommelt, was succeeded by Alois Vogt of the VU.

-The following day, Franz I made Franz Joseph his regent and moved to a family estate in Feldberg, Czechoslovakia.
-He later died on 25 July while at one of his family's castles, Castle Feldberg, with Franz Joseph formally succeeding him.
-Although Franz stated that he had given the regency to Franz Joseph due to his old age, it was speculated that he did not wish to remain in control of the principality if Nazi Germany were to invade, primarily because his wife Elsa was of Jewish relation.
-Due to the formation of the coalition government, Liechtenstein Nazis formed the German National Movement in Liechtenstein (VDBL).
+The day after the coalition became effective, Franz I made Franz Joseph his regent and moved to a family estate in Feldsberg (now Valtice), Czechoslovakia; he died there on 25 July.
+Franz Joseph succeeded him as Franz Joseph II.
+Although Franz I said that he gave the regency to Franz Joseph due to old age, it was speculated that he did not want to remain in control of the principality if Germany invaded; his wife, Elsa, was Jewish.
+As a reaction to the coalition government, Liechtenstein Nazis formed the German National Movement in Liechtenstein (VDBL) in 1938.

-Starting from 1938, Hoop was faced with Swiss pressure to transfer the Ellhorn mountain to Switzerland.
-Though Hoop was supportive of the transfer, he argued that Liechtenstein should be fairly compensated for the loss of territory, such as through the transfer of Swiss land elsewhere or greater banking cooperation between the two countries.
+That year, Hoop was pressured to transfer the Ellhorn to Switzerland.
+He favored the transfer, saying that Liechtenstein should be fairly compensated for its loss of territory with the transfer of Swiss land elsewhere or greater banking cooperation between the countries.
 The proposition faced resistance from the residents in Balzers, and was not approved by Franz Joseph II.
-Also facing unofficial objections from Nazi Germany, Hoop was forced to end the negotiations with Switzerland.
+Also facing unofficial objection from Germany, Hoop ended negotiations with Switzerland.